Common minke whale: Migration and movements

 Three minke whales tagged off Iceland showed large-scale movements.
 One tagged off the north coast on 20 August 2002 first moved northeast of Iceland on 31 October before heading south, reaching 56°N 27°W on 8 November.
 Another, tagged in Faxaflói Bay on 14 September 2004, turned south along the Reykjanes Ridge about two weeks later; its last signal was received on 8 October at about 50°N 34°W. The third traveled the greatest distance.
 After being tagged in Faxaflói Bay on 27 August 2004 its first signal wasn't received until 17 November, when it was over the Mid-Atlantic Ridge, 900 km west of northern Spain.
 Its next position was transmitted six days later, some 700 km to the south, around the Azores, while its last signal was received on 5 December along the Canary Current, 1,000 km northwest of the Cape Verde Islands.
 In all, it traveled 3,700 km from its tagging location in a little over 100 days.
+The maximum swimming speed of minkes has been estimated at 20 knots.

 In the eastern North Pacific, individually identified minke whales were found to make intra-annual movements between feeding areas.
 Two whales traveled from southern (April) to northern Vancouver Island (July), while one whale moved from the southwest coast of Vancouver Island (June) to its northern coast (July–September) and another from the central British Columbia coast (July) south to northern Vancouver Island (August–September).
 Two whales, including one of the two that had traveled from southern to northern Vancouver Island, moved from northern (June and July, respectively) to southern Vancouver Island (September).

 Four dwarf minke whales were attached with satellite tags off Lizard Island, on the Great Barrier Reef, in July 2013.
 All four followed the coastline south.
 Two stopped transmitting off southern Queensland, while the other two traveled west through the Bass Strait.
 The third soon stopped transmitting as well.
 The fourth ceased sending signals on 11 October, by which time it had reached 54°23'S, traveling some 6,000 km from its original tagging location.